 - Whether and how a UE determines the availability of an Edge Data Network at the UE's location?

-- Whether and how a UE determines the availability of an edge enabler server at the UE's location?
+- Whether and how a UE determines the availability of an Edge Enabler Server at the UE's location?

-- Whether and how a UE determines the availability of a suitable Edge Data Network based on a range of application requirement KPIs?

-- Whether and how a UE determines the availability of a suitable Edge Enabler Server based on a range of application requirement KPIs?

 - Whether and how the UE registers to the Edge Enabler Server before availing Edge Computing services?

+- Whether and how the UE de-registers from the Edge Enabler Server?

+- Whether and how the Edge Enabler Server detects an abnormal termination of the UE registration?

 - If there are changes in the availability of the Edge Data Network, whether and how the UE is notified?

-- If there are any changes in the availability of the edge enabler server, whether and how the UE is notified?
+- If there are any changes in the availability of the Edge Enabler Server, whether and how the UE is notified?

 NOTE: This Key Issue relates to Edge Data Network discovery and registration.
 Key Issue #8 below relates to the subsequent selection of the optimal Edge Data Network if more than one suitable EDN is discovered.

-Editor's note: Edge Data Network discovery ends once the Application Client has been informed of Edge Data Network(s) containing Edge Application Server(s) whose range of application requirement KPIs matches its own.
-How the running application responds when the performance of the Edge Data Network it subsequently selects and registers on no longer delivers the levels of performance required by any of the Application Client's range of application requirement KPIs is FFS.

 4.3 Key Issue 3: Edge Application Server enablement on the Edge Hosting Environment

 Several application providers can use the Edge Data Network to provide their applications as Edge Application Servers.
 To enable such Edge Application Servers on the Edge Hosting Environment, the application providers may need to supply Edge Application Servers related information to the Edge Enabler Server.
 This information can include constraints on the availability of the Edge Application Server to certain geographical area or time of operation etc.